Hire in New Zealand

 - No religion: around half of the population

-New Zealand HR at a Glance
+New Zealand Human Resources at a Glance

 Contract terms cannot provide for less than the minimum legal entitlements outlined in the legislation and collective employment agreements that may apply.
 All contracts must be in writing.

 Employers with less than 20 employees can ask for a 90-day trial period from an employee, which needs to be written in the employment contract with a valid notice period.
-An employee cannot bring a personal grievance for unjustified dismissal or other legal proceedings about their dismissal as long as the employer has given the right amount of notice period (unless trial period is deemed invalid by the Employment Relations Authority).
+An employee cannot bring a personal grievance for unjustified dismissal or other legal proceedings about their dismissal as long as the employer has given the right amount of notice period (unless the trial period is deemed invalid by the Employment Relations Authority).
 Employers do not need to give reasons for dismissal.

 If the specific hours aren’t put into a written agreement, then an accurate and timely written record will need to be kept of exactly what hours the employee has worked.

-Just because an employment agreement contains a notice period doesn’t mean that the employer can dismiss the employee for any reason as long as they give the appropriate notice.
+Just because an employment agreement contains a notice period doesn’t mean the employer can dismiss the employee for any reason as long as they give the appropriate notice.
 The employer must still have a good reason and must follow a fair process.

 - the reason for the redundancy